-PED 283 Introduction to Research Methods in Physical Education (1-2) (DD).
+PED 283 Introduction to Research Methods in Physical Education (1-2) DD.
 Introduction to basic research in physical education.
 Individual and team projects involving methods for solving physical education-related research problems.
 Prerequisite: Consent of the department.

 PED 303 Kinesiology (3) F, Sp.
 Analyzes movement from the study of anatomical structures and mechanical principles of the human body; applicable to elementary, secondary, and adult populations.
-Prerequisite: BIO 250.
+Prerequisite: BIO 250 with C or better.

 PED 304 Physiology of Exercise (3) F, Sp.
 Basic physiology applied to physical education and the training of athletes; applicable to elementary, secondary, and adult populations.
 Three hours lecture, one hour lab.
-Prerequisite: BIO 250.
+Prerequisite: BIO 250 with a C or better.